 You have right to object at any time to the said processing.
 To exercise your right, simply get in touch with us by using the contact details mentioned under "Who is Responsible".

 If you register for one of our newsletters, we are entitled to use your e-mail address for this purpose.
+The legal basis for this data processing is your consent pursuant to Art.
+6 (1) (a) GDPR.
 You may unsubscribe from the newsletter at any time by clicking the relevant link at the bottom of the newsletter.
+You can also revoke the consent at any time with effect for the future using the contact address provided.
+If you unsubscribe from our e-mail communications or revoke your consent, the corresponding data will be removed or blocked from the mailing list and will no longer be processed for these purposes.

 We use tracking software to determine how many users visit our website and how often.
 We do not use this software to collect individual personal data or individual IP addresses.
 The data are used solely in anonymous and summarized form for statistical purposes and for developing the website.